luborpetr/clamav4pipeline/README.md

 The `clamav-scanner` is a command line tool which can be used to run ClamAV antivirus scan on top of specified directory.
 The latest `clamav-scanner` docker image contains latest virus database that is updated twice a day.

+## Behaviour
+When the `clamav-scanner` is executed the scan progress is printed to the standard out.
+Overall report is generated in specified directory at the end of the run.
+The `clamav-scanner` returns exit code `1` when there are infected files `0` otherwise.

 ## Usage
 ### Docker